lexica/lexica/README.md

 ## Differences from original

-This fork is based of the original from [http://code.google.com/p/lexic](http://code.google.com/p/lexic).
+This fork is based on the [original Lexic](http://code.google.com/p/lexic).

+So far, differences include:
-* Removed multiplayer options
+ * Removed unsupported multiplayer options
  * Better support for screens with higher resolutions
  * Action bar support

-That version still includes code to support online multiplayer games, even though the server has been out of action for a year or so.
-In the interests of making the user interface less confusing, this functionality has been removed from the code.

-Other than these things, this fork is trying to stay true to the original as much as possible.
+ * Minor Tweaks to the UI

 ## Contributing